Board members

 Rebekah Widdowfield

 Dr Rebekah Widdowfield is Vice Principal, People and Diversity at the University of St Andrews.
 A researcher by background, Rebekah worked in academia for a number of years before joining the Scottish Government in 2001 to pursue a more applied research career.
 She became a senior civil servant (SCS) in 2008 serving in a variety of analytical and policy roles including as Chief Researcher, Head of Rural and Environmental Science and Analysis and Head of Higher Education and Science.
 As a member of the SCS, she led on several strategic advances including instigating and then working with the Commission on Widening Access, delivering the first carbon accounting of a financial budget, and initiating a programme of work on climate change behaviours.
 Rebekah left Government to become Chief Executive of the Royal Society of Edinburgh in 2017, leading a programme of change to enhance the Society’s visibility, impact and reach through initiatives such as the RSE’s Women in Science Exhibition, a regular summer public engagement programme, the Post-Covid Futures Commission and development of a regional strategy.
-Rebekah is a Fellow of the Academy of Social Sciences, the Royal Society for Arts, Manufactures and Commerce and an honorary Fellow of the Royal Scottish Geographical Society.
+Rebekah is a Fellow of the Academy of Social Sciences, Manufactures and Commerce and an honorary Fellow of the Royal Scottish Geographical Society.

 Ian Wall